mateusz93/neural-semantic-segmentation/README.md

 ### 32 Class

-The following results use the dataset with all 32 original class labels.
 [Train-Tiramisu103-CamVid32.ipynb](Train-Tiramisu103-CamVid32.ipynb) generates
-these results.
+these results for the full 32 class version of CamVid.

 <!-- TODO: images -->